cwi-swat/testing-dsls-with-dsls/README.md

 - duplicate labels (warning)
 - cyclic data and control dependencies

 Different data types in QL map to different (default) GUI widgets.
 For instance, boolean would be represented as checkboxes, integers as text fields with numeric sliders, and strings as text fields.
-The HTML form corresponding to the QP program from above will look as follows in Chrome:
+The HTML form corresponding to the QL program from above will look as follows in Chrome:

 <img src="https://github.com/cwi-swat/testing-dsls-with-dsls/blob/main/examples/tax.png" alt="Screenshot of the tax form" width="280" height="400" />